tableau/tabjolt/readme.md

 # **Frequently Asked Questions (FAQs)**

-1. I encountered the following error related to Java while running/configuring TabJolt:
+**1. I encountered the following error related to Java while running/configuring TabJolt:**

 `Error 11000 was unexpected at this time`